piyush7401/Job_Portal/README.md

 # Job Portal Website

-Welcome to the Job Portal website, a platform for users to register, log in, create, manage, and apply for jobs.
+## Description
+The Job Portal Website is a platform designed to facilitate job seekers and employers in the process of job listing, application, and management.
+The motivation behind this project was to create a user-friendly and efficient system that simplifies job-related activities.
+The website allows users to register, log in, create and manage job listings, apply for jobs, and view statistics related to job applications.

 ## Table of Contents